Recorder Application Seminar

 Location and jurisdiction

 Recorders are appointed nationally; they are assigned by the Lord Chief Justice to a Circuit within England and Wales.

-Candidates for posts in Wales need to have an understanding, or the ability to acquire the understanding of the administration of justice in Wales, including legislation applicable to Wales only and where there is increasing divergence from certain legislation in England, for example in housing law.
+Candidates for posts in Wales need to have an understanding, or the ability to acquire the understanding, of the administration of justice in Wales, including legislation applicable to Wales and Welsh devolution arrangements.

 It may be helpful for those interested in becoming Recorders to know the deployment principles that recommendations are based on:

 - The breakdown of requirements provided by HMCTS

 - The ranked location preferences provided by the candidates

 Therefore, unless there are exceptional circumstances, the most meritorious candidates will be given their first preference for jurisdiction and location until the HMCTS requirements have been met.
 Candidates should consider jurisdiction and location carefully when ranking location or jurisdiction when they apply.

 In some circumstances an offer of appointment may be made to a Location and/or Jurisdiction that a candidate has not ranked in an application due to all HMCTS requirements already being met on their preferred location or jurisdiction.